Rack-Robotics/docs/docs/wire-tool-v1.1/user-manual/index.md

 ### Power Connections

 Wires supplied in the WT-01 kit require stripping before insertion into Wago terminals.
 Wires have been provided in this fashion in order to prevent fraying and damage during shipping. **IMPORTANT.
-Strip all wires to expose 11mm of conductor.**
+Strip all wires to expose 11mm of conductor.
+This is the required standard for Wago lever connectors.**

 First, complete wiring to the Vat.
 Complete wiring in accordance with the following images: